lkdjiin/coco/README.markdown

     COCO=1 rspec

-### Exit with code 2 if coverage is under the threshold
+### Premature exit if coverage is under a particular threshold

-If you're using some kind of continuous integration, there is some chance you want the build to fail if the coverage is under a certain threshold.
-In such case set the `exit_if_coverage_below` option.
+If you're using some kind of continuous integration, there is some chance you would like the build to fail if the coverage is under a particular threshold.
+In such case you want to set the `exit_if_coverage_below` option.

 #### Example